Transparency in Coverage: JSON Data

 Each provider group is assigned an identifier (the provider_group_id) which is only unique within the file.
 These identifiers do not persist between files or between versions of files.

 💡 An NPI can refer to an individual doctor or a group of doctors.
-So it’s possible for an individual provider to have an NPI, but to be a member of a group which has a different NPI.
+It’s possible for an individual provider to have an NPI, but to be a member of a group which has a different NPI.

 It’s worth noting that a provider may be a member of multiple provider groups.
 And, furthermore, that there might be duplicate provider groups (for example, provider groups 3 and 5).